Instructor: Prof. Dimitris Samaras

 This course is intended for graduate students with interests in all areas of Visual Computing and Machine Learning, such as Computer Vision, Computer Graphics, Visualization, Biomedical Imaging, Robotics, Virtual Reality, Computational Geometry, Optimization, Deep Learning, HCI.
 Prerequisites include a foundation in Linear Algebra and Calculus, and the ability to program.
 We will be programming in Python (OpenCV, NumPy, SciKit).

-There will be homeworks, a midterm and a final.
-Homeworks will be 45%, the midterm 20%, and the final 35%.
+There will be homeworks, a final project, a midterm and a final exam.
+Homeworks will be 45%, the midterm 10%, the final 20% and the final project 25%.
 Weights are approximate and subject to change.
-You are expected to do homeworks (4 or 5) by yourselves.
+You are expected to do homeworks (4-5) by yourselves.
 Even if you discuss them with your classmates, you should turn in your own code and write-up.
 Do not share your code!
-There will be 3 free late dates for the semester.
+There will be 4 free late dates for the semester.
 After that there will be 10% penalty per day.

-· You can do a project instead of the final.
-Projects will be done in up-to 2 people teams, and will require a significant programming and documentation effort.
-This will probably be much more work than studying for the final.
-Two people projects will be scaled accordingly.
+Projects will be done in up-to 3 people teams, and will require a significant programming and documentation effort.
+Two or three people projects will be scaled accordingly.

 Computer Vision: Algorithms and Applications by Richard Szeliski (2010) Main text, available online.